 top of page

-Three Helpful Tips to Manage Anger
+Helpful Tips to Manage Anger

 Anger ~ a strong feeling of annoyance, displeasure, or hostility.

-While anger is a common human emotion, if it is expressed in an unhealthy manner, it can have a negative impact on interpersonal relationships.
 When we get angry we often lose the ability to make good decisions because emotions are generated in the amygdala.
-The amygdala is so efficient at sending warning signals that we often act before the cortext, the part of our brain responsible for thought and judgement, is able to assess the reasonableness of our reaction.
-The following is a list of interventions that can be useful in managing angry outbursts:
+The amygdala is so efficient at sending warning signals that we often act before the cortex, the part of our brain responsible for thought and judgment, is able to assess the reasonableness of our reaction.

 1. Take a timeout ~ Go for a walk, sit in a quiet place, meditate, practice some deep breathing or repeat a calming phrase.
 This allows time for the cortex to reengage to help make more effective decisions about how to react.